 All illustration artworks shown are available as limited edition only.

-In the case of paintings, the original artwork will usually have been sold.
+In the case of paintings, the original artwork will often have been sold.

-The number of each edition given is a final number, inclusive of all sizes and formats.
+The number of each edition given is inclusive of all sizes and formats.

 Nice and simple.